The dos and don’ts of helping someone with anxiety

 If someone in your family or one of your friends has been experiencing anxiety or has been diagnosed with an anxiety disorder, you will want to know the best ways to support them.
 Leaning how to help someone with anxiety can be daunting at first, but once you understand their concerns, you should be able to communicate well.

 Mental health conditions can sometimes be tricky to manage, but when it comes to helping someone with anxiety, we have outlined some useful dos and don’ts so that you can make sure that the steps that you take help them to start feeling better once again.

 The “dos” of helping someone with anxiety

 DO get a good understanding of their anxiety symptoms

-Reading up on the disorder and the different symptoms of anxiety can help you get a good understanding of what the person is going through.
+Reading up on anxiety and its different symptoms can help you get a good understanding of what the person you care about is going through.
 This in turn can help you to empathise with their experience and identify times when they may need more support.

 DO let them know you’re here for them